Monikku12/Codeboxx-Rocket-Elevators-Foundation/README.md

   From the website, a login panel will get you to the admin section.
 You will be able to manage your users, your employees and the quotes requested by your clients.

 * Deployment instructions
-  Go to www.mathieubernier.com to checkout all the functionnalities of the website
+  Go to www.mathieubernier.com to checkout all the functionalities of the website